akshatnitd/User-Centric-FrontEnd-Milestone-Project/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 - Internet Explorer
-  All pages display correctly in Internet Explorer as they do in Google Chrom apart from one, the Store Page.
+  All pages display correctly in Internet Explorer as they do in Google Chrome apart from one, the Store Page.
 The Store Page is built using a Grid system which is not widely used in IE, therefore the Store Page displays as one singular column as opposed to four, also the audio players styling has been stripped out and offset to the left.

-- Firefox
+- Firefox - Developer Edition
+- All pages displayed correctly compared to Google Chrome
+-
+- Microsoft Edge
+- Some of the stying on the Audio Player has been stripped out but otherwise all pages display the same when  compared to Google Chrome.
+-

 ## Deployment